oktadev/okta-blog/_source/_posts/2024-02-28-okta-authentication-angular.md

 >
 > If you have app initialization errors, double-check your Okta configuration and replace the placeholders.

-You should see something like this when you start the application.
+You should see something like this when you start the application:

 <div style="border: 1px silver solid; display: flex; justify-content: center">
 {% img blog/okta-authentication-angular/app-start.jpg alt:"Screenshot of application start showing a sign in button and a link to the Okta Developer site" width:"800" %}